-Mathematics is an excellent choice as a major or a minor.
+The demand for students with mathematical skill is tremendous.
 Graduates of our program go on to careers in industry, finance, teaching, and graduate school.
 Mathematics also builds your analytical thinking skills.
 We encourage you to try a course in our department early in your college career.
 The department of mathematics, computer science, and statistics has a wide variety of courses available to first-year students.

 The Calculus Sequence